buzzqw/TUS/OBSS/README.md

 OBSS refers to the OSR (Old School Renaissance) philosophy but in any case in a modern key, it embraces its principles but does not exclude a more complete system of rules that can help the Arbiter.

-Download the OBSS (english versione) manual https://github.com/buzzqw/TUS/blob/master/OBSS/OBSS-eng-v3.pdf

-The OBSS manual is complete, a nice tome of near 600 pages, with everything you need to play!
+The OBSS manual is complete, a nice tome of over 500 pages, with everything you need to play!
 You will find the chapters that interest the Players and the Arbiter, including all usable monsters (plus a few additions).

 I suggest you always download the latest version of the manual directly from this page, the one published in the versions is usually a long way back.